 Cherry Blossom season, usually in April, brings more than 1.5 million people to D.C. each year to see the gorgeous blooms, ranging in color from white to a spectrum of pinks.

 The timeline for peak bloom changes every year, so check the projections online if you want to see the blossoms at their peak.

-Although extremely crowded, it is worth a visit to see these blooms in person while enjoying the Tidal Basin, which houses the Jefferson Memorial, Martin Luther King, Jr. Memorial and the FDR Memorial.
+Although extremely crowded, it is worth visiting to see these blooms in person while enjoying the Tidal Basin, which houses the Jefferson Memorial, Martin Luther King, Jr. Memorial, and the FDR Memorial.